 Investment Advice Advice Diploma – Chartered Institute for Securities & Investment

 Your required study time will vary greatly depending on your ability to absorb and retain information.
-Financial advice diplomas don’t contain many challenging concepts, but have a large volume of information that needs to be memorised to a comfortable degree.
+Financial advice diplomas don’t contain many challenging concepts but have a large volume of information that needs to be memorised to a comfortable degree.

 The simple answer is no, you don’t.
-Qualifying at your own expense will demonstrate pro-activity, and reduce training costs for a potential employer, and will make you a more attractive candidate.
+However, qualifying at your own expense will demonstrate enthusiasm on your part, reduce training costs for a potential employer, and will make you a more attractive candidate.

 I must stress that in the UK, this is only achievable after a lengthy period of work at an established financial firm beforehand.

 The main reason is the heavy regulation of the advice sector.
 You will learn all about this in your level 4 qualification.

 If a new firm wants to provide financial advice, they must apply to the FCA and comply with reams of regulation from that point onwards.
 Being an IFA isn’t all about investing in emerging markets, buying property and building investment portfolios.